bradfordcondon/website-deprecated/_drafts/exploringPATH.md

 ls test_folder
 ```

+##### Comprehension questions

 >Make a new test folder and navigate into it.
->From here, how can you list the contents of your home directory using...
+From here, how can you list the contents of your home directory using...
->* Absolute path
+ * Absolute path
->* Relative path
+ * Relative path
->

 > How can you make a new folder in your home directory from this remote location?